cdysart1/build_ops/README.md

 ## BuildOps Coding Challenge
 This project is a mock employee portal that allows users to run CRUD operations for Employees and Skills.
+The menu in the top right of the header allows navigation around the project.
+The SKILLS and EMPLOYEES cards on the homepage can also be clicked for navigation.
+New employees and skills are both added by clicking on the plus sign in the header of their respective tables.

 Technologies Used:
 React/